Chemotherapy for non-Hodgkin lymphoma

 Helping you manage chemotherapy-related side effects

-We will use a combination of approaches to prevent or manage chemotherapy-related side effects throughout your NHL treatment.
+We may use a combination of approaches to help prevent or manage chemotherapy-related side effects throughout your non-Hodgkin lymphoma treatment.
 For example, your doctor may prescribe antibiotics as a preventive measure before you begin treatment.

-Since chemotherapy can temporarily lower your blood cell counts, we’ll do routine blood tests to check the levels of white blood cells, red blood cells and platelets.
+Since chemotherapy may temporarily lower your blood cell counts, we may do routine blood tests to check the levels of white blood cells, red blood cells and platelets.
 If your counts are low, we may modify your treatment or use certain drugs to help stimulate blood cell production.
-You may also be given a transfusion to restore your counts to a normal level.
+You may also may be given a transfusion to restore your counts to a normal level.

-Additionally, therapies like nutrition therapy, naturopathic medicine, pain management and oncology rehabilitation can all help to reduce chemotherapy-related side effects and keep you strong so you can continue to participate in the activities you enjoy most.
-Mind-body medicine and spiritual support can improve your emotional well-being so you feel better throughout treatment.
+Additionally, therapies such as nutrition therapy, naturopathic medicine, pain management and oncology rehabilitation may help reduce chemotherapy-related side effects and keep you strong to help you continue to participate in the activities you enjoy most.
+Mind-body medicine and spiritual support may improve your emotional well-being so you feel better throughout treatment.